shunsunsun/CellGAN/README.md

 # CellGAN

+NOTE: This work is outdated, please refer to https://github.com/andkopf/MoESimVAE for the latest results.

 CellGAN is a Generative Adversarial Network that aims to learn the cellular heterogeneity from flow cytometry data in an interpretable manner and use it for defining subpopulations.

 ## Datasets